 If there is a government mandated shut down, then all monies paid will be refunded in full, with no fees.
 This is what families enrolled in Rouge Camps in 2020 received when we decided not to operate and what families enrolled in 2023 will receive if our hand is forced.

 Each day we take attendance at camp, which we will use as a record for public health if needed.
-Our program is designed in 2022 to keep campers in cohorts of 21 campers or less.
+Our program is designed in 2023 to keep campers in cohorts of 21 campers or less.
+Campers are in their camper cohorts most of the time, but mixing of cohorts does occur especially in the older Fox and Bear cohorts.
 We known for our excellent staff, which is why we feel confident that we will be able to meaningfully implement public health guidelines.

 There are many different scenarios that exist and this question can be complicated.
 We defer to the City of Toronto COVID-19 Decision Tool for Schools & Child Care Centres to make decisions on whether or not it is safe for a camper or staff member to return to camp.

 We have expanded our financial assistance program this summer to account for families who have lost significant income due to the pandemic in addition to our regular financial assistance program.
 Please visit our Rouge Gives page for more information.